Daxiongmao87/MMAS/README.md

 # Movie Meta-Analytics and Statistics (MMAS)

-A webpage that analyzes interesting and most prboably useless info from Rotten Tomatoes and IMDB.
+A webpage that analyzes interesting and most probably useless info from Rotten Tomatoes and IMDB.

 mmas.py is the main application script, this is where most of the code will be.